bolajionaz/wallet-saver/README.md

 ## Tests

 For developers, the major components needed to render the app were tested prior to development.
 This was facilitated via use of enzyme and jest.
-Due to initial discrepancies between much needed dependencies, all tests are carried out in a react 16 version mirror, which is available on the **react-16-ver** branch.
+Due to initial discrepancies between much needed dependencies, all tests are carried out in a react 16 version mirror, which is also available on the **react-16-ver** branch.

 To test, simply clone the repo, switch to the above stated branch and enter *npm test*.
 This will automatically run the tests written in *App.test.js*.